- Prayer and Worship

 Those who love God must love their brothers and sisters.

 Economic and social policies as well as organization of the work world should be continually evaluated in light of their impact on the strength and stability of family life.
 The long-range future of this nation is intimately linked with the well-being of families, for the family is the most basic form of human community.
 Efficiency and competition in the marketplace must be moderated by greater concern for the way work schedules and compensation support or threaten the bonds between spouses and between parents and children.
-Economic Justice for All, #93
+(United States Conference of Catholic Bishops, Economic Justice for All, no. 93)

 The first and fundamental structure for a "human ecology" is the family . . . founded on marriage, in which the mutual gift of self as husband and wife creates an environment in which children can be born and develop their potentialities, become aware of their dignity and prepare to face their unique and individual destiny.
-On the Hundredth Year (Centesimus Annus), #39
+(St. John Paul II, On the Hundredth Year [Centesimus Annus], no. 39)

 By accepting this message, you will be leaving the website of the